feedloop/qore-sdk/doc/source/index.html.md

 Oftentimes you want to get the most up-to-date state of your data from the network.

-By calling `revalidate()`, you are asking qore client to send a `network-only` mode to your operation, giving you the most recent state of the data.
+By calling `revalidate()` method, you are asking qore client to send a `network-only` mode to your operation, giving you the most recent state of the data.
 Think of it as a reload button of your browser tab.

 ## Polling interval

+Instead of calling `operation.revalidate()` periodically, you can ask qore client to send request periodically by specifying a polling interval option in a millisecond.
+This method is known as polling.
+Add `pollInterval` option followed with number as millisecond will gather data periodically.

 ```javascript
 const operation = client